radxa-build/radxa-zero/README.md

 * Official Armbian can be downloaded from [here](https://www.armbian.com/radxa-zero/).
 * **Unofficial** Armbian images will have name started with `Armbian`.
-* Radxa debos image will have name started with the board name.
+* Radxa debos image will have name started with the board name.</br>
   CM256 supported since [2022/06/02](https://github.com/radxa-build/radxa-zero/releases/tag/20220602-0249)
 * Manjaro users can visit [here](https://github.com/manjaro-arm/radxa-zero-images).